[Edited 2019/09/02 to link to a DoC article about a reduction in credit card benefits]

 - Extended Warranty

-- Credit cards will often extend the manufacturer's warranty for 12 months (Citi is an exception at 24 months)
+- Credit cards will often extend the manufacturer's warranty for 12 months (Citi is an exception at 24 months for some of their cards)

 - Return Protection